HopeForward Community Trainings

 12 CEUS

-Day 1: Foundations and applications of sandtray therapy
+Day 1: Foundations and Applications of sandtray therapy

 This workshop comprehensively introduces sandtray play therapy, covering its history, foundational principles, and practical applications.
 Participants will explore the differences between sandtray and sand play therapy, learn about the materials needed for effective sandtray work, and develop skills for working with children and adults.
 The training emphasizes hands-on learning, including role-play scenarios, group activities, and case study analysis to deepen understanding of therapeutic processes.
 Special attention will be given to recognizing common themes in sandtray therapy, understanding developmental considerations for children and special populations, and exploring non-directive play therapy principles.
 The workshop also highlights the latest sandtray research, focusing on how sandtray therapy promotes emotional regulation and trauma healing.
 By the end, participants will feel equipped to incorporate sandtray techniques into individual, group, and family therapy settings.